White Chocolate Dipped Cranberry Oatmeal Cookies

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-These cookies are soft, chewy and full of flavor.
-A great cookie for any time, but especially at Christmas when cranberries are so festive.
+• Versatile.
+This is a great cookie recipe for any time of the year, but especially at Christmas when cranberries are so festive.

 • Egg